chylex/Minecraft-Phantom-Panel/README.md

 # Architecture

-Phantom Panel is built on what I'm calling a **Server-Agent architecture**:
+Phantom Panel has 3 types of services:

-* The **Server** is provides a web interface, persists data in a database, and sends commands to the **Agents**.
+* The **Web** provides a web interface for the **Controller**.
+* The **Controller** manages all state and persists it in a database, and communicates with **Agents**.
-* One or more **Agents** receive commands from the **Server**, manage the Minecraft server processes, and report on their status.
+* One or more **Agents** receive commands from the **Controller**, manage the Minecraft server processes, and report on their status.

 This architecture has several goals and benefits:

-1. The Server and Agents can run on separate computers, in separate containers, or a mixture of both.
+1. The services can run on separate computers, in separate containers, or a mixture of both.
-2. The Server and Agents can be updated independently.
+2. The services can be updated independently.
-   - The Server can receive new features, bug fixes, and security updates without the need to shutdown every Minecraft server.
+   - The Controller or Web can receive new features, bug fixes, and security updates without the need to shutdown every Minecraft server.
    - Agent updates can be staggered or delayed.
 For example, if you have Agents in different geographical locations, you could schedule around timezones and update them at times when people are unlikely to be online.
 3. Agents are lightweight processes which should have minimal impact on the performance of Minecraft servers.

-When an official Server update is released, it will work with older versions of Agents.
-There is no guarantee it will also work in reverse (updated Agents and an older Server), but if there is an Agent update that is compatible with older Servers, it will be mentioned in the release notes.
+When an official Controller update is released, it will work with older versions of Agents.
+There is no guarantee it will also work in reverse (updated Agents and an older Controller), but if there is an Agent update that is compatible with an older Controller, it will be mentioned in the release notes.

 Note that compatibility is only guaranteed when using official releases.
 If you build the project from a version of the source between two official releases, you have to understand which changes break compatibility.